What kind of things will I learn in Level Design class?

 What kind of applications will I be using?

-MS Office: You really need to know how to use Outlook, Word and Excel.
+- MS Office: Know how to use Outlook, Word and Excel.